ffatin/Hello-world/README.md

 # Hello-world
 Hello World Test Directory
-This is mt first test with GitHub
+This is my first test with GitHub